FAQs

 -

-Yes, we will be sending you prerequisite reading & exercises covering material such as PyTorch, einops and linear algebra (this will be in the form of a Colab notebook).
+Yes, we will be sending you prerequisite reading and exercises covering material such as PyTorch, einops and linear algebra (this will be in the form of a Colab notebook).
 We expect that these will take approximately 1-2 days to complete.